Rais Khan: Career

 He gave his first public concert at Sunderbai Hall in the presence of the then Governor of Bombay Sir Maharaja Singh.
 In 1955, Khan was chosen to represent India in the International Youth Festival in Warsaw, where 111 countries took part in the string instrument conference.
 He has also performed at the Kennedy Center.
-While in India, he played film music for Lata Mangeshkar, Mohammed Rafi and Asha Bhosle.
-In India, he played a key role by his association with film composers like Madan Mohan which resulted in many super-hit songs.
+While in India, he played film music for Talat Mahmood, Lata Mangeshkar, Mohammed Rafi and Asha Bhosle.
+In India, he played a key role by his association with film composers like Khayyam, Madan Mohan which resulted in many super-hit songs.
 He had toured extensively throughout the world.

 He was also a vocalist and was the first sitar player to record the super-hit song "Ghungroo Toot Gaye" for BBC London in 1978 as an instrumental song with the sitar.
 This song was originally written by Qateel Shifai, music by Nisar Bazmi for a Pakistani film Naz (1969).
 Like his uncle Vilayat Khan, whose music had exercised considerable influence on him, he often sang and demonstrated compositions on the sitar.
 Rais and Bismillah Khan (shehnai player) used to collaborate and perform together in live concerts as a duo, like the one at India Gate in New Delhi on 23 November 2001.

 For sometime, Rais Khan stopped performing, but returned in the 1980s and was invited by Ali Akbar Khan to perform in California.

 Rais Khan sometimes performed with his son Farhan, as he did in a 2009 performance for Pakistan Television (PTV) produced TV show Virsa- Heritage Revived, accompanied by Tari Khan on tabla.
 In 2012, he performed at the Nehru Centre in Mumbai.
 In 2014, he performed "Hans Dhuni" and "Mein Sufi Hoon" (with Abida Parveen) in season 7 of Coke Studio Pakistan.

 Death

 After a prolonged illness, Rais Khan died on 6 May 2017 in Karachi at the age of 77.
+Among his survivors are his singer-wife Bilqees Khanum and four sons.
 In 2012, one major Pakistani English-language newspaper commented about his declining health, "He proudly says that his decades old habit of smoking 115 cigarettes a day, which is the reason for his declining health, came to an abrupt end four years ago when the doctor ordered him to stop."

 Shortly after his death in 2017, National Academy of Performing Arts (NAPA) held a musical night in tribute to Rais Khan.

 On his death, Urdu writer Anwar Maqsood remarked that “God had given him a rare gift.
 His fingers had that rare touch.”
 In a tweet, Indian singer Lata Mangeshkar called Khan “sitar ke jaadugar” (lit. magician of sitar).

 Legacy

-Khan taught many disciples including his sons, Farhan and Suheil, his cousin, Siraj Khan, and others.
+Rais Khan taught many disciples including his sons, Farhan Rais Khan and Suheil Rais Khan, his cousin, Siraj Khan, Swanand Arole, Ajay Talgiri, Bobby Grover and others.

 Khan is regarded as one of the most influential sitarists of the post-Independence era of the Indian subcontinent.